-Jim: And the music gripped you, I could tell.
+Jim: The music, the music gripped you.
+I can tell.

 Mary: Oh, yeah.

-Jim: But you guys – uh, you know, in so many ways, when I read your book, Never Let Go, you lived this.
-I mean, this has been your story.
-And we’re gonna uncover it and dig into it because it’s so helpful and so relevant to today’s culture.
-I mean, not only are some of the fashions coming back – is that kind of…
+Jim: But you guys, uh, you know, in so many ways, when I read your book, Never Let Go, you lived this.
+I mean, this has been your story, and we’re gonna uncover it and dig into it because it’s so helpful and so relevant to today’s culture.
+I mean, not only are some of the fashions coming back.
+Is that kinda spooky?

 Mac: They are.

-Jim: You still have them in your closet though.
-(Laughter) But, also, just that residual of the drug culture also seems to be coming back in powerful ways.
-So let’s get into it.
+Jim: But also just that residual of the drug culture also seems to be coming back in powerful ways, so l- l- let’s get into it.
 Um, you two met.
-I want to get into this how you met because it is such a ’70s story.
+I wanna get into this, how you met, because it is such a ’70s story.
 How did you guys meet?